 This plan replaces our School Action Plan and outlines our priorities for wider school improvement.

-This plan will also supplement our Pupil Premium Plan and will overlap this in some elements.

-Three key areas are considered in the EEF approach:
+A checklist for implementing a tiered approach to This plan will also supplement our Pupil Premium Plan and will overlap this in some elements. planning in 2021: Three key areas are considered in the EEF approach: Are we confident that we have identified a small number of implementation priorities that we think we Teaching: will be able to change?

-Treaching:

 The best available evidence indicates that great teaching is the most important lever schools have to improve outcomes for their pupils.
-This was true before the Covid-19 pandemic and it will continue to be vital throughout this academic year.

-Targeted academic support:
+This was true before the Covid-19 pandemic and it will continue to How many new routines and habits do teachers and other staff need to integrate into their work? be vital throughout this academic year.
+Have we appraised our capacity to make those changes, so that they are feasible and likely to be Targeted academic support: sustained by all staff?
 Evidence consistently shows the positive impact that targeted academic support can have, including for those pupils who are not making good progress across the spectrum of achievement.

-Wider strategies:

-Wider strategies relate to the most significant non-academic barriers to success in school, including attendance, behaviour and social and emotional support.
+Is there a clear and shared understanding of what is being implemented and how, e.g. targeted interventions are communicated clearly to teachers?
+Wider strategies: Are we able to respond to new challenges that may arise during the academic year ahead, e.g. significant Wider strategies relate to the most significant non-academic barriers to success in school, including attendance, behaviour and social and emotional support falls in attendance?

-)

-1

-ons

-nt